 2. Recall the Information for the First Time

-After a day of your first review, try to recall the information without using any of your notes as much.
+After a day, try to recall the information without using any of your notes as much.
 Try recalling when you’re taking a walk or sitting down and relaxing.

 You can also increase your efficiency by creating flashcards of the main ideas and quizzing yourself on the concepts.